How to Install and Configure Prometheus MySQL Exporter on Linux

 sudo groupadd --system mysql_exporter

-sudo useradd -s /sbin/nologin --system -g mysql_exporter mysql_exporter
+sudo useradd --system -s /sbin/nologin -g mysql_exporter mysql_exporter

-Create a mysql user that can query the metrics:
+Create a MySQL user that can query the metrics:

-CREATE USER 'exporter'@'localhost' IDENTIFIED BY 'XXXXXXXX' WITH MAX_USER_CONNECTIONS 3;
+CREATE USER 'exporter'@'localhost' IDENTIFIED BY 'CHANGE_ME'

 GRANT PROCESS, REPLICATION CLIENT, SELECT ON *.* TO 'exporter'@'localhost';

-# Configure database credentials
+Configure exporter credentials (/etc/mysqld_exporter.cnf)

-Create database credentials file:
+Create the credentials file:

 [client]